Thanksgiving is the perfect opportunity to think about all the things we generally take for granted throughout the year.

 - Thanksgiving day football – To the dismay of many non-football fans, the NFL has somehow incorporated itself into the holiday traditions.
 But for the sports fans in the family, the sounds of the crowd, the big hits, and the eruption after a touchdown are hard to match in intensity.

-- Thanksgiving day parades – The sound of marching bands and cheering crowds in the background is an essential of Thanksgiving day.
+- Thanksgiving day parades – The sound of marching bands and cheering crowds in the background is an essential part of Thanksgiving day.
 You’ll want to make sure you catch all of the music and activities.

 - Holiday movies – Has anyone ever not eaten too much at Thanksgiving dinner?
 Following the heavy tryptophan-filled feast and plenty of socializing, it’s nice to unwind, relax, and watch your favorite films.